novahanser/adofai-highway/README.md

 # ADOFAI Note Highway

-A [UnityModManager](https://www.nexusmods.com/site/mods/21) mod for *A Dance of Fire and Ice* that draws a scrolling, Guitar-Hero-style note highway in sync with the song — one bar per tap, with beat/measure lines and a live early/late timing readout.
-Midspin and multitap tiles get their own colours.
+A [UnityModManager](https://www.nexusmods.com/site/mods/21) mod for *A Dance of Fire and Ice* that draws a scrolling note highway in sync with the song.

 ## Install